A unified picture of medium-induced radiation: Spectrum of medium-induced emissions

 where we have switched to dimensionless integration variables by defining $\p^2 \to \p^2 L/(2 \omega)$ and $t \to t/L$, and where $\tilde\Sigma(\p^2) = (\p^2+\omegacbar/\omega)^{-1}$.
 This expression can also be obtained from the general $N = n$ result in Eq.~\eqref{eq:general-OE}.
 After simplifications, the spectrum becomes

 where $\abar= \alpha_s C_R/\pi$ and $\lambda = \mu^2/\qhat_0$.
+It also agrees with Eq.~(6.7) in Ref.~\cite{Wiedemann:2000za} (see also in Ref.~\cite{Salgado:2003gb}).
 We recognize the dependence on the medium opacity $L/\lambda$ and the ratio $\omegacbar/\omega$.
 The remaining integral can be done analytically, but the resulting expression is not very illuminating.
 However, the limiting behavior can readily be extracted,

 This agrees well with the heuristic discussion in Sec.~\ref{sec:heuristic}.
 In particular, we identify a logarithmic behavior $\sim \ln \frac{\omegacbar}{\omega}$ in the infrared.
 Notice the different expansion structures in the soft $\sim \bar\alpha\frac{L}{\lambda}$ and in the hard $\sim \bar\alpha\frac{L}{\lambda}\frac{\bar\omega_c}{\omega}$ limits, which we will come back to.